vrimsha/PyBer_Analysis/README.md

 ### 3. Get a Summary DataFrame.

 I found the total number of rides, total number of drivers, and the total fares for each city type.
-Then, I did calculate the average fare per ride and per driver for each city type.

 Please see below: